lavaughncampbell/SEI-Project-2/notes.md

-Business can click on new offer and bring them to developer off show page — Incomplete Business can hire developer or not hire developer from offer show page — Incomplete If Hire Developer can login and see new hire on their main user screen.
+Business can click on new offer and bring them to developer off show page — Incomplete Business can hire developer or not hire developer from offer show page — Incomplete If Hire Developer can login and see new hire on their main user screen. flash messages need to be updated styling on show page needs too you shouldn't be able to edit/delete a post (or anything) unless its yours (res.locals thing, but not sure) -- this is on the allJobs page
+-- fix hover and hide for sub nav
+-- maybe ask TA why the fonts arent showing on my browser

+*******  when you log in, it brings up the logout -- we dont want to see login in the nav when yhou're logged in ********

 ——————  MVP of ChiQuery ————————